CLBRITTON2/go-git-good/README.md

    ```bash
    go build
    ```
-5. Rename the binary to `gitgood` for convenience if you just want to mess with commands:
+5. Rename the binary to `gitgood` (or something shorter honestly) for convenience if you just want to mess with commands:
    ```bash
    mv go-git-good gitgood
    ```